“Hey we are not in Kolkata and I want to have Kolkata Mutton Biryani! Can we make some?”

 Kolkata Mutton Biryani or Kolkata Biryani!
 Why this name?
 Isn’t it regular Mutton Biryani?

-Kolkata Biryani is descendent of Awadhi Biryani which is, in fact, a known fact.
-This Biryani is signified by the aromatic rice; soft chunks of meat and most importantly by the presence of Potato in it.
+Kolkata Biryani is a descendant of Awadhi Biryani which is, in fact, a known fact.
+This Biryani is signified by the aromatic rice; soft chunks of meat and most importantly the presence of Potato in it.
 In fact, potato makes it different.
 For further details, you may refer to my Kolkata Biryani or Biryani in Kolkata post as I am going to elaborate on the recipe mainly in this blog post.

 Kolkata Mutton Biryani, the evaluation!

 What we have today as Kolkata Biryani is all thanks to the 10th Nawab of Lucknow, Wajid Ali Shah.
 Nawab was dethroned and banished from his homeland (read Audh) by the British.
 He was then relocated to Kolkata with his family.
-Not only his family but he came here to Calcutta with his Chefs and staff.
-In Kolkata, he commissioned a replica of his old Capital at the Metiaburuz area of the city.
+Not only did his family but he came here to Calcutta with his Chefs and staff.
+In Kolkata, he commissioned a replica of his old Capital in the Metiaburuz area of the city.

 The linkage with Lucknow!

 To me, both theories are equally interesting.
-Who can ignore the exoticness of Potato back in the 19th century and on the other hand Biryani was a wholesome dish served to normal people as well then.
+Who can ignore the exoticness of Potato back in the 19th century on the other hand Biryani was a wholesome dish served to normal people as well then.
 Needless to say, another theory is also matching.
-By the way who cares, how Alu came.
+By the way who cares, how Alu came?
 The important thing is we love the chunk of Aloo as part of our plate of Kolkata Biryani.
-Don’t we?
+Don't we?

-My learning phases of cooking Restaurant style Kolkata Biryani!
+My learning phases of cooking Restaurant-style Kolkata Biryani!

 There are certain perks when you are married to somebody who shares a different religious faith.
 We come to know about the beauty of other religions.
 We started knowing the culture, and food very closely.
-In our case, I am married to a Bengali Muslim and fortunately, we rejoice both the religion; mine, and his.
+In our case, I am married to a Bengali Muslim and fortunately, we rejoice in both the religion; mine, and his.
 Let us take Biryani as an example.
-After Pasta’s birth, we have celebrated both Hindu Annaprashana and Muslim Akika, and needless to say food played a pivotal role in both the program.
+After Pasta's birth, we celebrated both Hindu Annaprashana and Muslim Akika, and needless to say food played a pivotal role in both programs.

-Biryani during Pasta’s Naming Ceremony!
+How a traditional Bawarchi cooks Biryani in West Bengal - Biryani during Pasta's Naming Ceremony!

-We have contacted one of Kolkata’s famous caterers to make the Kolkata Biryani for Pasta’s 5th Birthday feast.
+We have contacted one of Kolkata's famous caterers to make the Kolkata Biryani for Pasta's 5th Birthday feast.
 This particular caterer is known for its food.
-They are the first choice when it comes to handing over the cooking to a third party at my parent’s place.
-I actually have contacted a few restaurants in Kolkata to make the Biryani and finally ended on selecting the caterer who was happy to cater to my need of not limiting the meat pieces to one or two.
+They are the first choice when it comes to handing over the cooking to a third party at my parent's place.
+I actually contacted a few restaurants in Kolkata to make the Biryani and finally ended up selecting the caterer who was happy to cater to my need of not limiting the meat pieces to one or two.
 They handed over the responsibility of making the Biryani to a Biryani Chef from the city.
 The Briyani was brilliant at least that is what I was told by most of the guests.

-Pro Tips for cooking Kolkata Mutton Biryani!
+Pro Tips for Cooking Kolkata Mutton Biryani!

 - Meat to Rice ratio should be 2:1; being said that if you are using 1 kg mutton; there should be 500g of Rice.